atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/seat-availability.md

 ### Dependency

-Verify function should be called in prior to this call.
+Verify or getOffer function should be called in prior to this call.

+{% hint style="info" %}

+In a booking process, please call the 'seatAvailability' API to get seat availability information after price verification via 'verify' or 'getOffer'.

+Steps:

+1. API sequence
+    - Search - Verify- seatAvailability - Order - Pay
+    - getOffer - seatAvailability - Order - Pay
+2. Pass 'offerId' in 'seatAvailability' requests:
+    - From 'verify': Use sessionId directly.
+    - From 'getOffer': Use its offerId.
+5. In the Order step, use the productCode to add specific seat to the ticket order.

+{% endhint %}

 ### Endpoint {% debug uid="seatAvailability_1.0" %}{% enddebug %}